openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

 mobile app on a smartphone, or both to complete their tests.
 As they work, beta testers log issues and questions for the course team.

-.. note:: Beta testers cannot read or make discussion posts or contribute to the course wiki.

 .. _How_Testers_See_Course:

 ******************************************